owenex/IOS_benchmark_BRUVS_2025/README.md

 'Application of spatially robust stereo-BRUV sampling for quantifying fish assemblages in UK marine protected areas.'

 **Data Availability:**
 Data made availble open access.
-Its use in future publications requires permission and will be given upon reasonable request from the data owner and corresponding authour (O.EXETER@EXETER.AC.UK) or principal investigator (KRISTIAN.METCALFE@exeter.ac.uk).
+Its use in future publications requires permission and will be given upon reasonable request from the data owner and corresponding authour (O.EXETER@EXETER.AC.UK) or principal investigator (KRISTIAN.METCALFE@EXETER.AC.UK).

 **Funding:**
 This research was supported by funding from the University of Exeter through a Natural Environment Research Council GW4+ DTP PhD Case studentship award (Grant Ref number: NE/S007504/1).